rwtarpit/Game-of-Life/readme.md

 ## What This Code Does

-This specific Python implementation provides a fully interactive sandbox to explore Conway's Game of Life.
-Instead of generating a completely random or static board, it boots into a paused state allowing you to paint your own starting configurations.
+This Python implementation provides a fully interactive sandbox to explore Conway's Game of Life.
+Instead of generating a completely random or static board, it boots into a paused state allowing user to initiate starting configurations.
+By means of pygame, state of all cells are atomically updated over the iterations with variable defined rendering speed.

-### Key Technical Features

-* **Interactive Grid Sandbox:** Using raw mouse event handling, you can left-click and drag to paint living cells, or right-click and drag to erase them dynamically.
-* **Toroidal Grid (Edge Wrapping):** The edges of the screen are structurally connected.
-If a pattern wanders off the right side of the screen, it loops back seamlessly onto the left side, allowing for infinite-feeling simulations on a finite display.
-* **Simultaneous Generation Updating:** To obey Conway's strict mathematics, the entire state of the board updates atomically.
-The script reads from a snapshot of the current frame and writes to a separate, blank buffer array before drawing to prevent calculation cascades.
-* **Framerate Pacing:** The game uses `pygame.time.Clock` capped at a smooth but readable speed, allowing you to observe the generations changing without the simulation flashing by too quickly.

 ---